 Embedding layers can only be used immediately after an Input block.

-Input dimension: the number of possible integer values e.g. the unique values of the categorical variable.
+Input vocabulary size: The number of possible integer values, e.g., the unique values of the categorical variable.

-Output dimension: the dimension of the embedding space, i.e. the size of the vector.
+Embedding size: The dimension of the embedding space, i.e., the size of the vector.